josueahadi/dsa/README.md

 ## Overview

-This project processes a list of integers from a file and generates a result file containing unique integers sorted in increasing order.
-The solution was implemented in TypeScript without using standard libraries for sorting or list operations.
+This project processes a list of integers from input files and generates result files containing unique integers sorted in ascending order.
+The solution is implemented in JavaScript without using standard libraries for sorting or list operations.

 ## Directory Structure